 How much is the alleged debt?
 The first thing you should do is NOT DEFAULT, if possible.
 From what you wrote here it looks like it may be too late.
 If you have a valid defense, there is a chance that default can be objected to or set aside.
 But you likely need to hire a lawyer to file the...Read more »

 I sent a letter requesting a reduced settlement amount and monthly payments to settle the debt.
 I was told they would not do payments that it had to be one lump sum and I can't afford that.
-I've received the subpoena from the court and have no idea what to do to get this resolved as I can't afford...
+I've received the subpoena from the court and have no idea what to do to get this resolved as I...
 Read more »

 Something doesn’t add up here.
 If you are in small claims, an attorney wouldn’t be involved.
 If you are getting requests to admit and interrogatories from an attorney in Michigan, then: (a) you are in Circuit Court, or (b) you are in District Court and the judge has allowed discovery....Read more »